Richard Rodgers Theatre: 1960s to 1980s

 In March 1960, Lester Osterman bought the 46th Street Theatre from the City Investing Company, having already acquired the Eugene O'Neill Theatre from City Investing.
 After short runs of Christine and a revival of Finian's Rainbow, the theater continued to produce major musicals into that decade.
 These included Tenderloin, which opened in 1960 and starred Maurice Evans.
 The next hit was How to Succeed in Business Without Really Trying, which opened in 1961 and ran for 1,417 performances.
 The theater also hosted a memorial for lyricist Oscar Hammerstein II during 1962.
 The 46th Street then hosted Do I Hear a Waltz?, which opened in 1965 and was the only collaboration between composer Richard Rodgers and lyricist Stephen Sondheim.
 The theater's late-1960s hits were I Do!
 I Do!, a 1967 play that featured only Mary Martin and Robert Preston, and 1776, a musical that opened in 1969.

 After 1776 moved to another theater, the 46th Street hosted the revival of No, No, Nanette with Ruby Keeler in 1971, which ran for 855 performances.
 The theater subsequently hosted Clare Boothe Luce's The Women in 1973, followed the same year by Raisin, the latter of which ran for 847 performances.
 Next was a revival of the Noël Coward play Private Lives in 1975; the musical Chicago was also revived later that year, lasting 898 performances.
 The theater hosted Working briefly in 1978, and that production's producers Stephen R. Friedman and Irwin Meyer bought Osterman's ownership stake.
-The 46th Street then staged The Best Little Whorehouse in Texas, an off-Broadway transfer, until early 1982.
+The 46th Street then staged The Best Little Whorehouse in Texas, an off-Broadway transfer, for 1,584 performances between 1978 and 1982.